Md. pursues one of the most ambitious climate change plans in the U.S.

 “With inflation surging and energy prices at record highs, this is the absolute worst possible time for policies that raise costs for consumers,” he said, without explaining how it would do that.
 “While we share the goal of protecting our environment and combating climate change — and have made historic progress — putting the costs on Marylanders is no solution.”

-Hogan spokesman Michael Ricci did not respond to a request for comment, but tweeted a link to a U.S. News and World Report article ranking Maryland as the nation’s fourth-greenest state, based on state policy and other factors.
+Hogan spokesman Michael Ricci did not respond to a request for comment, but he tweeted a link to a U.S. News and World Report article ranking Maryland as the nation’s fourth-greenest state, based on state policy and other factors.

 Fun fact: Maryland is ranked the fourth-greenest state in the country. https://t.co/ickuNqapzf— Michael Ricci (@riccimike) March 31, 2022